BernardIgiri/archive-CrossPlatform3dGraphicsEngine/README.md

 **Technologies**
 : C++, OpenGL

-This was my attempt to create a cross platform 3D graphics engine.
-A few graphics primatives were created, text mapped fonts, PNG loading, and some OOP encapsulation of OpenGL calls was accomplished.
-This project was never finished.
+This project was started to create a cross platform 3D graphics engine.
+I managed to build a library of graphics primatives, implement texture mapped fonts, PNG loading, and encapsulate some of the OpenGL calls in RAII objects.
+This project remains incomplete.